Estimates of sexual violence: Armed conflicts and refugee settings

 Rape has been used as a strategy in many conflicts, including in Korea during the Second World War and in Bangladesh during the war of independence, as well as in a range of armed conflicts such as those in Algeria, India (Kashmir), Indonesia, Liberia, Rwanda and Uganda.
 In some armed conflicts, for example, the ones in Rwanda and the states of the former Yugoslavia rape has been used as a deliberate strategy to subvert community bonds and thus the perceived enemy, and furthermore as a tool of ethnic cleansing.

 In East Timor, there were reports of extensive sexual violence against women by the Indonesian military.
 A study in Monrovia, Liberia, found that women under 25 years were more likely than those aged 25 years and over to report experiencing attempted rape and sexual coercion during the conflict (18% compared with 4%).
 Women who were forced to cook for a warring faction were at significantly higher risk.

 Another inevitable consequence of armed conflicts is the ensuing economic and social disruption which can force large numbers of people into prostitution, an observation that applies equally to the situation of refugees, whether they are fleeing armed conflicts or natural disasters such as floods, earthquakes or powerful storms.

 Refugees fleeing conflicts and other threatening conditions are often at risk of rape in their new setting.
 Data from the Office of the United Nations High Commissioner for Refugees, for instance, indicated that among the boat people who fled Vietnam in the late 1970s and early 1980s, 39% of the women were abducted or raped by pirates while at sea, a figure that is likely to be an underestimate.

 In many refugee camps as well, including those in Kenya and the United Republic of Tanzania, rape has been found to be a major problem.

 By women

 According to Lara Stemple, Andrew Flores, and Ilan H Meyer, when, in the United States, counting cases where the victim is made to penetrate the perpetrator against their will, women and men suffer from non-consensual sex at similar rates.
 68.6% of men report female perpetrators.
-This does not show up in the Center for Disease Control's rape statistics, because they define rape as being penetrated against one's own will.
+This does not show up in the Centers for Disease Control's rape statistics, because they define rape as being penetrated against one's own will.
 Men are more likely to be made to penetrate someone else against their will than they are to be penetrated against their will.
 79.2% of men who are made to penetrate someone else against their will report female perpetrators.